liqd/adhocracy/docs/development/stylesheets.rst

 from the default theme.
 You can then start customizing using only `_variables.scss` and `_overwrite.scss`.
 But if you want more you can also overwrite whole components.

+If you do not want to replace a whole component you should think about creating a file with the suffix `_overwrite` (e.g. `gerneral/_mixins_overwrite.scss`) instead of throwing everything into `_overwrite.scss`.

 Migration from the old `style_custom.css` system ................................................